-Fig. 2.1: App Provider Portal overview with "Apps" module selected
+Figure 2.1.
+App Provider Portal overview with "Apps" module selected

-2.1.3 Where to get help?
+2.1.3.
+Where to get help?

-App providers that need technical help during their development process are invited to open a topic in Univention Forum7.
+App providers that need technical help during their development process are invited to open a topic in Univention Forum5.
 The dedicated section App Development is for all questions around app development, debugging and the like.

-2.2 Create an app with a Docker image
+2.2.
+Create an app with a Docker image

 This section describes how to create the app in the App Provider Portal and use a Docker image.
 It focuses on a single container setup.
-For a setup with multiple containers with Docker Compose please see Create a Multi Container App (page 9).
+For a setup with multiple containers with Docker Compose please see Section 2.3.

-Fig. 2.2: Add new App
+Figure 2.2.
+Add a new App